ceph/ceph/doc/releases/octopus.rst

   there are fewer OSDs in one of the racks.
 In those cases, the configuration value can be increased.

+* MDS daemons can now be assigned to manage a particular file system via the new ``mds_join_fs`` option.
+The monitors will try to use only MDS for a file system with mds_join_fs equal to the file system name (strong affinity).
+  Monitors may also deliberately failover an active MDS to a standby when the cluster is otherwise healthy if the standby has stronger affinity.

 Changelog
 ---------